Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 PARIS: David Copperfield.

-ENGLISH TEACHER: Great Expectations, A Tale of Two Cities, Little Dorrit… All major influences on Leo Tolstoy.
+MR. REMMY: Great Expectations, A Tale of Two Cities, Little Dorrit – all major influences on Leo Tolstoy.

-— Lev Tolstoy (Russian: Лев Николаевич Толстой, 1828-1910) “was a Russian writer who is regarded as one of the greatest authors of all time. … He is best known for the novels War and Peace (1869) and Anna Karenina (1877), often cited as pinnacles of realist fiction” (Wikipedia).
+- Lev Tolstoy (Russian: Лев Николаевич Толстой, 1828-1910) was a Russian writer “regarded as one of the greatest and most influential authors of all time.
+He received nominations for the Nobel Prize in Literature every year from 1902 to 1906… Tolstoy’s notable works include the novels War and Peace (1869) and Anna Karenina (1878), often cited as pinnacles of realist fiction, and two of the greatest books of all time” (Wikipedia).
 He is commonly referred to in English as Leo Tolstoy.

 PARIS: George Sand and Balzac.